brianwisti/rgb-brain-hugo/site/content/post/2021/05/my-raku-script-for-journaling-in-joplin.md

 - joplin
 - shell
 title: My Raku script for Journaling in Joplin
-updated: 2024-02-01 20:27:41-08:00
+updated: 2024-02-02 09:52:47-08:00
 ---

 ![attachments/img/2021/cover-2021-05-22.png](../../../attachments/img/2021/cover-2021-05-22.png)

 ## Setting the scene

-So yesterday I wrote a couple of [one-liners](cli-journaling-in-joplin-with-raku.md) for managing journal entries in the [Joplin](../../../card/Joplin.md) note-taking application, with help from [Raku](../../../card/Raku.md).
+So yesterday I wrote a couple of online-liners for [cli-journaling-in-joplin-with-raku](cli-journaling-in-joplin-with-raku.md), managing journal entries in the [Joplin](../../../card/Joplin.md) note-taking application with help from [Raku](../../../card/Raku.md).

 I made one for writing: